-Emergent Literacy: Research into Practice addresses in-depth instructional issues involving emergent literacy processes.
+This course addresses in-depth instructional issues involving emergent literacy processes.
 Topics include the application of current literacy theory to alphabetics, word identification, and word study strategies for classroom instruction; designing and providing authentic early literacy experiences and literacy-rich environments; and strategies and methods for storytelling and in developing contextual oral reading fluency.
 (3 credits)